intellifi-nl/push-doc/mqtt_topics.md

 ---------

 * create: new presence was created.
-* proximity-change: proximity was changed
+* proximity-change: proximity was changed, should also include previous value in the payload so that we also can react on that.
 * delete: presence with given id is now deleted.

 Todo